Traceability from Fibre to Finished Product

-A Digital ID takes the form of a QR code inside a product, revealing information about the product's provenance and how to care for it.
-This traceability allows customers to understand the garment's journey from raw materials to store and to make considered buying decisions.
+A Digital ID is a QR code inside a product, revealing information about its provenance and how to care for it.
+This next-level traceability allows customers to understand a product's journey from raw materials to store and, as a result, make considered buying decisions.

 The SMI’s Fashion Taskforce is a group committed to leading and encouraging the global fashion, textile and apparel sectors, working to accelerate the transition towards a more sustainable future.
-The Fashion Taskforce has been working on a Digital ID system designed to inform consumers of the sustainability credentials of their garments through the development of verifiability around what can be considered a sustainable fashion product.
+The Fashion Taskforce created the Digital ID system designed to inform consumers of the sustainability credentials of their garments through the development of verifiability around what can be considered a sustainable fashion product.
 The group is also exploring how regenerative farming practices across raw materials can reverse the damage being done to the planet.

 The Fashion Taskforce operates as an industry sub-group of the SMI and is chaired by Federico Marchetti, Founder of the YOOX Net-a-Porter Group.
 Its members are drawn from across a range of brands, platforms and retailers from all over the world, including Johnstons of Elgin, Aura Blockchain Consortium, Brunello Cucinelli, Burberry, Chloé, Eon, Gabriela Hearst, Giorgio Armani, Moda Operandi, Mulberry, Selfridges, Stella McCartney, The Dubai Mall, Vestiaire Collective and Zalando.